SaiTulasi69/Capstone/README.md

-# I haven't watched the whole video yet, but I do have an opinion about it
+# I haven't watched the whole video yet, but I have an opinion about it